LeetLLM

 Tokenizer fertility diagnostic

 Don't split a validation corpus by shuffled token chunks.
-Near-duplicates, revisions of the same manual, or pages from the same source can land in both training and validation and make CPT look stronger than it really is.
+Near-duplicates, revisions of the same OpenAPI page, or two runbook copies from the same source can land in both training and validation and make CPT look stronger than those splits justify.
 Assign a provenance or deduplication group to one split before tokenization.

 group_domain_holdout.py